 As I heard the words “a man’s gotta do what a man’s gotta do” being sung, I wondered if my great-great-great-grandmother Cornelia Dunevant would have heard the voice of “Royal George” Williamson running through her mind.
 Cornelia was a complete mystery to me as I researched my family history.
 She never got married, but did give birth to at least three daughters, including my great-great-grandmother Telula Dunevant in 1855.
 Cornelia would have been about 17 years old at the time.
 Telula later married William Cook at 19 years of age, and the best clue to the identity of her father appears on her marriage certificate.
 She listed her mother as Cornelia and her father as Weldon Williamson, who was a wealthy planter’s son.

 But that’s not the only clue, which is important to note since Telula’s death certificate lists her father as someone else and her maiden name as “Don’t Know.”
-Telula had a son and a grandson who both had Weldon as a middle name and were each listed on the 1930 United States Federal Census as Weldon Cook.
-Both of them went by the name Weldon.
+Telula had a son and a grandson who both had Weldon as a middle name and who were each listed on the 1930 United States Federal Census as Weldon Cook.
+In other words, both of them went by the name Weldon.